“In the beginning there was only the Dragons and the darkness.

 - The Wyrms withdraw from the world, hunted by the self proclaimed Wyrmlords, who can bind them in body or soul, leaving the slave races to their own devices, the more clever develop crude culture.

-- Among the Deurgar one known as Dulngrir unites his people to take control of many wyrm’s hordes of treasure.
-Though some dissent, and take their share to horde like their gone masters deep in the world, Dulngrir leads his people to trade with the Ophiduan empire, proving themselves great smiths and earning them the respect of the Emperor, and their lands outside of the mountains to go unmolested by the ravenous empire’s advance.
+- Among the slave races one known as Dulngrir unites his people to take control of many wyrm’s hordes of treasure.
+Though some dissent, and take their share to horde like their gone masters deep in the world, Dulngrir leads his people to trade with the Ophiduan empire, proving themselves great smiths and earning them the respect of the Emperor, and their lands outside of the mountains to go unmolested by the ravenous Ophiduan Empire’s advance.

 - Through unknown circumstances Dulngrir is raised to godhood.
-He uses this power to bless his people, taking away the blight the chromatic wyrms ingrained into their being.
-The renewed people call themselves Dwarves.
+He uses this power to bless his people, taking away the blight the wyrms ingrained into their being.
+The renewed people call themselves Humans.

 - The age comes to an end when the Emperor sacrifices the whole of his people to attain godhood.
 The god Vasktet becomes the only god to attain status through sheer will and arrogance.
 The influx of souls to the grave causes the appearance of the undying god Mordkalik, he has since held a deep grudge against the Lord of Serpents.